SuperDARN/pydarn/docs/user/power.md

 ### Statistical Power Plots

-`plot_pwr0_statistic` simply plots statistical calculation of `pwr0`, lag 0, in the loaded in RAWACF file.
+`plot_pwr0_statistic` plots various statistical calculations of `pwr0`, lag 0, in the selected RAWACF file.

 Basic code to plot lag 0, will plot the mean of `pwr0` for all frequencies at beam 0, from a RAWACF file would look like:
 ```python